This North Texas town proves that art is, in fact, bigger in the Lone Star State.

 There’s a saying for just about everything about Texas.
 For the city of Frisco, the saying goes that art is woven into the very fabric of its being.
 Frisco is far from being just a bedroom community in the Dallas-Fort Worth Metroplex.
-Art can show up in the most unexpected places in this city, from the Frisco Heritage Center to a terrazzo floor in a fire station.
+Art can show up in the most unexpected places in this city, from the Frisco Heritage Museum to a terrazzo floor in a fire station.

 So if you’re due for some R&R and you prefer your vacations to have a visually pleasing aesthetic, get thee to Frisco.